 Kellerman said his condition is too extensive, but he hopes it can help with future patients.

-As for now, he is enjoying more than he has in several years.
+As for now, he is enjoying life more than he ever has.

 “I’ve had more blessings than I should be allowed,” Kellerman said.
 “Life handed me lemons, and now I’m putting those lemons in the Zip Quicker.”